snghyeon100/Bundle_zero/context.md

 - User preference often hurts because the signal is not reliably aligned with bundle/playlist completion.
 - For POG/POG-dense, semantic tags plus empirical difficulty are the most useful way to explain what the LLM can and cannot do.
 - For POG/POG-dense, item category structure is highly informative, but not as embedding similarity.
 The stronger signal is train-derived category co-occurrence: observed bundle categories predict likely missing/complementary categories.

+### Why extend `I-B'` with category structure

+The motivation for extending the original item-bundle interaction space is sparsity in exact item-level collaborative evidence.

+- In sparse POG-style settings, many test input items and candidate items have little or no direct co-occurrence history in `bi_train.txt`.
+- When this happens, raw `BI x IB` item-item evidence often collapses into all-zero or tie-heavy scores, so candidate items are hard to distinguish.
+- `UI/IU` user-preference evidence can also be weak or misaligned with bundle completion: it may describe broad user taste, but not necessarily which missing item completes the current outfit.
+- POG-dense behaves differently: item-level co-occurrence is much more predictive, which is why `use_cooccurrence` works strongly there.
+This suggests the issue is not that collaborative structure is useless, but that exact item-level structure is too sparse in POG.

+`I-B'` is therefore intended to enrich the interaction space with category-aware bundle structure.
+Instead of relying only on exact item co-occurrence, the model can use repeated category-composition patterns.
+For example, if input item categories are `A, B, C`, train bundles may show that category `D` frequently completes this category set, even when the exact candidate item has never co-occurred with the exact input items.

+This connects directly to the category-completion findings:

+- Full bundles behave like category slot templates: repeated-category rates are almost zero, while category set patterns repeat.
+- Category-only train-to-test completion works surprisingly well without an LLM.
+- Text/category embedding similarity is weak as a direct scorer, implying the key signal is not semantic closeness but complementary category completion.

+Methodologically, this supports category-aware extensions in two forms:

+- Use category completion priors as LLM-facing context, verbalized through representative items rather than opaque category IDs or raw numeric scores.
+- Use category structure to expand item-bundle evidence, so sparse exact `BI` signals can be backed by category-level bundle patterns.

 ## 2. Main Folder Structure